antononcube/Raku-LLM-Prompts/README-work.md

 [Wolfram Prompt Repository](https://resources.wolframcloud.com/PromptRepository/) (WPR), [SW2].
 All prompts from WPR in the package have the corresponding contributors and URLs to the corresponding WPR pages.

-Example prompts from Google/Bard/PaLM and OpenAI/ChatGPT are added using the format of WPR.
+Example prompts from Google/Bard/PaLM and ~~OpenAI/ChatGPT~~ are added using the format of WPR.

 ### Extending prompt collection

 It is essential to have the ability to programmatically add new prompts.
 (Not implemented yet -- see the TODO section below.)

-Having a grammar is most likely not needed, and it is better to use "prompt expansion" (via regex-based substitutions.)

 ### Prompt expansion

+Initially prompt DSL grammar and corresponding expansion actions were implemented.
+Having a grammar is most likely not needed, though, and it is better to use "prompt expansion" (via regex-based substitutions.)

-The prompt specs can be "just expanded" instead of having a grammar parse and apply actions within.
+Prompts can be "just expanded" using the sub `llm-prompt-expand`.
-Hence, the sub `llm-prompt-expand` was implemented.

 -----